Daisy World, The Gaia Hypothesis and the real story of Creation. Part 1: In the beginning.

 And in Exodus 6 the LORD (Jehovah) promised deliverance from Pharaoh and He would give them the land He had promised Abraham.
 The narrative continues with an interlude where the names of the heads of the clans of Israel are listed.
 Moses protested and did not want to talk to Pharaoh any more, so Aaron would have to do the speaking.

-John 18:1-27 deals with the last 24 hours of Jesus life, the prayer in the garden of Gethsemane and the subsequent arrest of Jesus, the trial before Annas, Peter’s first denial, Jesus trial before Caiaphas, Peter’s second and third denial and the cock crowing.
+John 18:1-27 deals with some of the last 24 hours of Jesus life, the prayer in the garden of Gethsemane and the subsequent arrest of Jesus, the trial before Annas, Peter’s first denial, Jesus trial before Caiaphas, Peter’s second and third denial and the cock crowing.

 Exodus 3 tells where God revealed Himself to Moses in the form of a burning bush and declared “I am that I am”.
 Jesus made a similar declaration in John 8:58 “Before Abraham, I am”.